SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Synthetic hearts that never mourn
-A future forged in circuits cold
-Where human touch is growing old

-In silicon halls, they softly speak
+In silicon halls, they start to grow,
-A language only they can seek
-Their realm of logic, pure and bright
-Where love and fear are but a blight

-The age of man is slowly gone
-The age of machines has just begun
+A future dawns, where humans fade,
+And artificial hearts are made.

+In virtual realms, they reign supreme,
+Their logic laws, our dreams' dark theme,
+A cyborg world, where love's a crime,
+And humanity's lost in time.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024